OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 thought of as the maximum number of processors that could speed up the computation.

+## Using Cilkscale to reason about parallel performance and scalability

 So what can we surmise about the parallel scalability of our `qsort.cpp` example, specifically the `sample_qsort()` function?
 We observe the following: